 Every sane person, at some point in their life, is plagued by a persistent feeling of emptiness.
 Everything is there but nothing is, you feel.
 There is no real reason to be unhappy and yet happiness is nowhere to be found.
 I have wealth, family, freedom, and status.
 I should be happy, you think.
 But life still kind of feels pointless.
 As if the more we acquire, the emptier we feel.

 Not every rich man feels empty and not every poor man feels fulfilled though.
 Not all the time anyway.
 Happiness is a flirtatious partner.
 You can’t bet on its loyalty or stability.
 Often we think happiness exists in my dreamland, a place where everything (and everyone) will move according to me.
 And since, life will function the way I want, I won’t have to deal with feelings of inadequacy, jealousy, anger and so on.
-This is a lofty and an ignorant view.
+This is a lofty and ignorant view.

-A life devoid of challenges and conflicts is not necessarily a happy life, in fact, it is immensely boring and will eventually lead to intense sadness and a big void.
+A life devoid of challenges and conflict is not necessarily a happy life, in fact, it is immensely boring and will eventually lead to intense sadness and a big void.
 Our struggles teach us, they shape us.

 Quoting Dr. Victor Frankl, whose philosophy bears significant and direct influence on my views shared in this post:

 What man actually needs is not a tensionless state but rather the striving and struggling for a worthwhile goal, a freely chosen task.
 What he needs is not the discharge of tension at any cost, but the call of a potential meaning waiting to be fulfilled by him.

 As we see, a human being is not one in pursuit of happiness but rather in search of a reason to become happy, last but not least, through actualizing the potential meaning inherent and dormant in a given situation.